 First things first, let’s set some ground rules.
 We will be running our spindle forward (clockwise) and using a standard end mill – we’ll get into down-cutting end mills and many other tooling options in a later blog post.
-For now, we are going with standard tools and we will go through the benefits and drawbacks on both manual and CNC machines.
+For now, we are going with standard tools, and we will go through the benefits and drawbacks of both manual and CNC machines.

-Hopefully I clarified the issue of climb milling vs. conventional milling for you, at least a little bit.
+Hopefully, I clarified the issue of climb milling vs. conventional milling for you, at least a little bit.
 Both are useful strategies when applied in the proper situation.
-Always remember, when it comes to machining it’s the small details that make all the difference – no matter how small they may seem.
+Always remember, when it comes to machining, it’s the small details that make all the difference – no matter how small they may seem.
+If you want to learn more machining tips, check out our latest blog posts.